scg-unibe-ch/ese2021-team8/README.md

 ## introduction

 This is the website of team 8.
 It offers the basic structure of a YB fan shop.
-It includes a login function, a post function and a shop
+It includes a login function, a post function and a webshop.

 ## How to Start the Website

-To start you need to enter "npm install" in the folder backend and frontend.
+To start you need to enter "npm install" in both the backend- and frontend-folder.
 After this type in "npm run dev" in both folders.
-Now you should have access to the website. "http://localhost:4200/home" For the backend you have access on the address "http://localhost:3000" More infos in the ReadMe files in the backand and frontend Folder
+Now you should have access to the website. "http://localhost:4200/home" You can access the backend directly via the address "http://localhost:3000" More infos in the ReadMe files in the backand and frontend Folder